 - Dark yellow urine indicates concentrated urine and the excretion of waste products in a smaller quantity of water, such as is seen with the first morning urine, with dehydration, and during a fever.

 Urine clarity refers to how clear the urine is.
-Usually laboratories report the clarity of the urine using one of the following terms: clear, slightly cloudy, cloudy, or turbid.
+Usually clarity of the urine is reported as: clear, slightly cloudy, cloudy, or turbid.
 “Normal” urine can be clear or cloudy.
 Substances that cause cloudiness but that are not considered unhealthy include mucus, sperm and prostatic fluid, cells from the skin, normal urine crystals, and contaminants such as body lotions and powders.
-Other substances that can make urine cloudy, like red blood cells, white blood cells, or bacteria, indicate a condition that requires attention.
+Other substances that can make urine cloudy, like red blood cells, white blood cells, protein or bacteria, indicate a condition that requires attention.

 Urine colour and clarity can be a sign of what substances may be present in urine.
 However, confirmation of suspected substances is obtained during the chemical and microscopic examinations.